Lakeway City Park

 2. Outdoor Exercise and Bird Watching

-Cardinals, egrets, and even the occasional hawk pass through the park, and a wooden sign posted trail-side offered tips on what to look for.
-There are unique white bird houses just past the lower playground.
+Cardinals, egrets, and even the occasional hawk pass through the park.
+There are MANY unique white bird houses just past the lower playground.
 There was a huge collection of birds there, quite noisy actually but it all felt very natural!

 3. Swimming and Kayaking in Lake Travis

-The lake was calling, so I made my way to the designated swim area, calm, roped off, and tucked beside a tree-dappled shoreline.
 At the lower end of the parking lot, you can find free life vests if you are not an experienced swimmr, including smaller sizes for kids.
-I love that the park cares about your safety (though there were no lifeguards).
-I think that Lakeway City Park is a true hidden gem on Lake Travis and one of the best ways to enjoy your time on the lake.
+I love that the park cares about your safety (though there were no lifeguards on duty--you need to visit the Lakeway Swim Center just 10 minutes away for that which I also highly recommend).

-If you plan to kayak, you should definitely borrow a vest for free before you get in.
+If you plan to kayak, you should definitely borrow a vest for free before you get in, just don't forget to return it for others to use.

 4. Playgrounds and Pickleball in Lakeway City Park

-Nearby, the pickleball courts were full, the sound of laughter and paddles echoing through the trees.
+There are also pickleball courts near the lower parking lot.
 The players asked me to toss them back a ball and I asked when the best time was to find an empty court.
 Apparently it's busy first thing but then people leave when it gets hot out.

 5. Dog Park and Butterfly Garden